robjuz/helm-charts/charts/openstreetmaps-tile-server/README.md

 ## Configuration and installation details

-### persistance support
+### persistence support

-When importing large extracts (Europe/Planet) the usage of persistance is recommended.
+When importing large extracts (Europe/Planet) the usage of persistence is recommended.
-Using persistance with replication enabled requires the usage of a ReadWriteMany volume, because the persistance file needs to be shared within the pods.
+Using persistence with replication enabled requires the usage of a ReadWriteMany volume, because the persistence file needs to be shared within the pods.
 This also applies when scaling the openstreetmaps-tile-server deployment.

 ### External database support